AvolitesLtd/TitanManual/prismdocs/zero/stage/outputs.md

 ### Physical Output Controls

-A list of all connected video output devices, will appear in the *Output Device* drop down.
+A list of all connected video output devices, will appear in the *Output Device* drop-down.
 Selecting an output device will show its properties, automatically populated:

 - Width